boulderguitarsociety/boulderguitarsociety.github.io/Events.md

 layout: events-main
 title: Events
 description: >-
-  Show current events including planned upcoming events, our latest event and three recent events.
+  Shows current events including planned upcoming events, our latest event and three recent events.
 Mentions the Memories and Stars pages for more events.
 ---